ibuetler/p3s-exif-analytics/Tutorial.md

 ## Task: Visualize on Google Maps

-For this task there is no more knowledge needed then for the visualization for the log aggregation Task.
-With the dictionary from the subtask before, the simplekml library can be used easely.
+For this task, there is no more knowledge needed then for the visualization for the log aggregation Task.
+With the dictionary from the subtask before, the simplekml library can be used easily.

-Here is a picture of a entry in google maps:
+Here is a picture of an entry in google maps:

 ![GoogleMaps1](/media/challenge/png/Google_map_subtask1.png)